 Hope you are ROCKING.
 We wanted to share some of the best practices for helping Students SCORE a perfect 1600.

 But just because a student has the highest GPA or rank in school, it does not guarantee that they will also be able to get a perfect score on the SAT.
 In fact, the SAT is intended to reveal a candidate’s general intelligence range; it is wrong to assume that a candidate with a score of 1600 has a much higher intelligence quotient than another candidate with a score of 1400.
 Rather, a candidate’s scores simply reflect the SAT score range that they fall into.
 In other words, the top 10% of any class are all quite likely to score within the range 1400-1600.
 Besides, taking the test can itself be an intimidating process.
 The high expectations and stress levels can have a negative impact on a student’s performance and consequently, their score.
-Students of metro city like Gurgaon tend to have more stress and burden from school in form of maintaining the scores in academics , be on number one in every extra curricular activities.
+Students of a metro city like Gurgaon tend to have more stress and burden from school in the form of maintaining the scores in academics, be on number one in every extracurricular activity.

 The question then arises, as a student, what steps can you take to maximize your SAT score?
 What kind of preparation do you need to focus on, to reach your maximum potential?
 If not a perfect 1600, how can you push for the highest possible score within your score range, and even go beyond it?

 Here’s a short checklist that will help you learn what it takes:

 A) Academic Rigor: The first significant factor that affects your ability to ace an exam like the SAT is a strong academic record.
 Remember, this does not mean that a student with the highest grade will for sure also ace the SATs.
 However, people who are already in the habit of studying hard and applying themselves during their school years will find it easier to similarly apply themselves to studying for the SAT.